 A dotted line on a contract is not completely secure.
 Or, at least, it wasn’t until TUPE law was drawn up in 1981, and thoroughly amended in 2006 and 2014.
-It serves to preserve the integrity of an employee’s work agreement, should those original terms be threatened by a change in circumstance.
+It serves to preserve the integrity of an employee’s work agreement, should those original terms be threatened by a change in employer.

 What does TUPE stand for?

-TUPE is an acronym for the ‘Transfer of Undertakings (Protection of Employment)’ regulations 1981.
+TUPE is an acronym for the ‘Transfer of Undertakings (Protection of Employment)’ Regulations 1981.
 This series of laws governs what to do in the event of a radical change, such as an employer selling the business to someone else.

 When new management comes into play, employees may doubt whether their contractual agreements will survive the transition.
-TUPE regulations protect employees’ rights, stating that the original conditions must remain in place.
+TUPE regulations largely protect employees’ rights, stating that the original conditions must remain in place.